department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.imaging-notes.md

 - `type` is LOINC#18748-4 `Diagnostic imaging study`
 - Order and Encounter are not converted into FHIR resources, but rather we save the original id into the Reference.identifier encoding.

+#### Business Rules

+- Ignore if no facility
+- hold is calculated from the "Date Verified:" text found in the report body

 #### Mapping Concerns

 - some schema elements found in VIA_v4.0.7_uat.wsdl are not mapped here because I can't tell what is in them.
 Most of them likely have a place to go in the FHIR model, but I need to know more about them.